-As a decision maker, you play a key role in South Carolina.
+As a policymaker, you play a key role in South Carolina.
 Achieving reductions in teen pregnancy rates requires a sustained commitment and investment in our young people.
 In order to accomplish this goal, consider the following public policy actions:

 Invest in teen pregnancy prevention efforts that are comprehensive and research-proven.